jondkelley/cicd_golang_calculator/README.md

 ### Environment Variables

-Control your update channel using environment variables:
+Control your update channel and behavior using environment variables:

 ```bash
 # Stay on stable channel (default behavior)